shawnsam/e2e_UI_automation/README.md

 # test-automation-quickstart
- This Auomation framework is developed using puppeteer & JEST testing framework.
-It covers the end to end Testcases of simple-Plain Login Form.
+ This test repo is used to automate basic straightforward scenarios for a react-based login form.
+The repo is developed using puppeteer & jest testing frameworks.
+It can be forked to enhance its capabilities.

 ## Concepts Included
 * Page Object Model